Generic Name: idarucizumab

 RE-VERSE AD Patient Experience

-In an ongoing single cohort case series trial, 5 g idarucizumab was administered to patients treated with dabigatran who presented with dabigatran-related life-threatening or uncontrolled bleeding (Group A) or who required emergency surgery or urgent procedures (Group B).
+In RE-VERSE AD, 5 g idarucizumab was administered to patients treated with dabigatran who presented with dabigatran-related life-threatening or uncontrolled bleeding (Group A) or who required emergency surgery or urgent procedures (Group B).
 The primary endpoint was the maximum percentage reversal of the pharmacodynamic anticoagulant effect of dabigatran within 4 hours after the administration of idarucizumab, based on central laboratory determination of dTT or ECT.

-An interim analysis of the ongoing single cohort case series trial included data for 123 patients: 66 patients with serious bleeding (Group A) and 57 requiring an urgent procedure (Group B).
+RE-VERSE AD included data for 503 patients: 301 patients with serious bleeding (Group A) and 202 requiring an urgent procedure (Group B).
 Approximately half of the patients in each group were male.
-The median age was 77 years and the median creatinine clearance was 55 mL/min.
-Approximately 67% of patients in Group A and 63% of patients in Group B had been treated with dabigatran 110 mg BID.
-Results of central laboratory evaluations were available for a subset of 90 patients (51 in Group A, 39 in Group B).
+The median age was 78 years and the median creatinine clearance was 53 mL/min.
+Approximately 62% of patients in Group A and 62% of patients in Group B had been treated with dabigatran 110 mg BID.

 16 HOW SUPPLIED/STORAGE AND HANDLING

-- Praxbind is a sterile, preservative-free, colorless to slightly yellow, clear to slightly opalescent solution supplied as 2 single-use vials each containing 2.5 g/50 mL of idarucizumab.
+- Praxbind is a sterile, preservative-free, colorless to slightly yellow, clear to slightly opalescent solution supplied as 2 single-dose vials each containing 2.5 g/50 mL of idarucizumab.